Policy

 a.

-subdivision initiated U-69 workers’ compensation contract coverage.
-A completed
+A Juvenile Court initiated U-69 workers' compensation contract coverage.

-U-69 contract was on file at BWC.
-A resolution, which authorized extending
+A completed U-69 contract was on file at BWC, which authorized extending

 workers’ compensation coverage for juveniles and probationers performing

-was on file at BWC.
-Juvenile Center administration recorded juvenile community
+Juvenile Center administration recorded juvenile community service work hours

-service work hours and communicated those hours to Juvenile Court.
-Juvenile
+and communicated those hours to Juvenile Court.
+Juvenile Court Employer

-Court Employer maintained an electronic record of work hours and roster of
+maintained an electronic record of work hours and roster of juveniles' names,

-juveniles’ names, types of work being done and hours worked.
-In case of a
+types of work being done, and hours worked.
+In case of a juvenile's

-juvenile’s work related injury or illness, the Court verified that the specific
+work-related injury or illness, the Court verified that the specific juvenile

 b.

-coverage was active as a result of the public employer appropriately completing
+Workers' compensation coverage was active because the public employer

 2.